 The Indomitable Mrs. Bellson

 Mrs. Bellson, nee Francine Wright, was an Earlham/Harvard/M.I.T. educated physicist/engineer working in Silicon Valley (Calif.) when she met Louie Bellson on a Jazz Cruise in '91.
 They married in '92.

 They traveled the world, he performing and recording, and she selling and creating memorabilia for the gigs.
 She eventually became his manager, publicist and photographer.
 She developed the document "Gig Guidelines" which Louie hailed as a godsend and was modeled after by other artists.

-C.T. & LB collaborating on their last joint project: the album "Louie & Clark Expedition 2" (produced by Mrs. B).
+Louie Bellson collaborated with pal trumpeter Clark Terry on their last joint project: the album "Louie & Clark Expedition 2" (named and produced by Mrs. B).
 The three are pictured here at the 2007 NYC recording session.

 Subsequent to Bellson's Feb, 2009 passing, Mrs. B became archivist and manager of both the Louie Bellson and Pearl Bailey estates including handling royalties, permissions, etc.

 Further, she has since returned to her Silicon Valley roots where she is active in engineering society, technical and faith activities.
 She has tutored in physics and developed a math curriculum for her Church's Youth Writing & Math Skills Workshop.